-I am an Associate Professor in School of Mathematics at Georgia Tech.
+I am an Associate Professor of mathematics at Georgia Tech.
 My research is in probability theory.

 Order our first-passage percolation book.